KartikPandeyindia/KartikPandeyIndia/README.md

 Beyond computing, I explore *finance and economics* for quantitative reasoning, *digital systems* for understanding low-level computing, and *technical writing* as a way to document ideas, organize knowledge, and share what I learn.

-#### Current direction

 I am naturally theory-oriented, but I am working on becoming a better builder through smaller, complete projects.

-The goal is to turn ideas into implementations, notes into usable references, and scattered curiosity into disciplined technical output.

 #### Quote